 There are two subjects that people have been talking about on YouTube: fatty liver and insulin resistance related to eating fat and ketosis.
 Two doctors that I watch, Dr. Greger and Dr. Berg, have talked about this, but I need to put in my two cents because there are some missing data.
 Let’s dive into the two topics and discover the best diet for fatty liver and diabetes.

-1. Fatty liver
+1. Keto and Fatty liver

 Dr. Greger says that chronic disease is fat deposited in the abdomen and in the organs of the abdomen, and I agree with that; that’s a true statement.
 His next statement, however, is that in order to prevent that, you have to go vegan, and that isn’t true.
 In fact, ketosis is better at cleaning up all that fat.